-Our analyses suggest that analgesic drops might increase medication costs during the acute episode.
+Our analyses suggest that anaesthetic-analgesic drops might increase medication costs during the acute episode.
 However, we did not quantify the wider societal costs of antimicrobial resistance.
 A literature review concluded that current estimates of the costs of resistance are likely to be underestimates and that an accurate forecast of costs may not be possible.20 A recent trial evaluating the use of antibiotics in lower respiratory tract infections demonstrated that strategies to avoid antibiotic use become dramatically more cost-effective once the costs of resistance are included in the estimate.32

-Implications for practice
+Implications for policy, clinical practice and research

 Tackling antibiotic resistance is an international priority and reducing unnecessary antibiotic use for self-limiting illness is one potential mechanism to address this.
-This study suggests that substantial reduction in antibiotic use might be achieved in AOM in children by combining a no or delayed prescribing strategy with analgesic eardrops.
-Whilst this study does not provide definitive evidence of such an effect, given the imperative to reduce antibiotic consumption it might be argued that this evidence is sufficient to recommend the drops in clinical practice, so long as their use in managing AOM is safe.
+This study suggests that substantial reduction in antibiotic use might be achieved in AOM in children by combining a no or delayed prescribing strategy with anaesthetic-analgesic eardrops.

+A benefit of the analgesic effect of the active drops remains unproven when compared to placebo, although both active and glycerol drops may have important pain-relieving properties.
+Further research is needed to establish if effects are mediated by the active ingredients, or could be achieved using a non-pharmacologically active oil.